alii/azs/readme.md

 });

 const schema = azs(userSchema, {
+	// Basic example
 	isAdult: user => {
 		return user.age >= 18;
 	},

+	// Methods can take arguments, but the
+	// first argument will always be the parsed
+	// value.
+You also don't have to type
+	// the first argument.
 	is: (user, name: string) => {
 		return user.name === name;
 	},